dprateek996/voice-expense-tracker/README.md

-# Voice Expense Tracker — India-ready
+# VoEx — Voice Expense Tracker

 A fast, modern, voice-powered expense tracker built with a full-stack JavaScript setup.
 Users can log expenses by speaking or typing, and the system automatically parses, cleans, and categorizes the input using Gemini AI.